7 Evidence of Evolution

 Genetic Evidence

 DNA can provide a lot of information to help us study relationships among organisms.
 We can look at genes from 2 species to determine if they are similar or different to help us understand how closely or distantly related they are to one another.
-Homeotic genes are sections of DNA that play a key role in the developmental process as embryos are undergoing all sorts of changes.
-Homeotic genes act as on and off switches to help with the positioning of cells within the organism’s body plan.
+Homeotic genes are sections of DNA that play a key role in the developmental process as embryos undergo all sorts of changes.
+Homeotic genes act as on-and-off switches to help with the positioning of cells within the organism’s body plan.

-One group of homeotic genes that turn out to be very helpful for understanding evolution are hox genes.
-Hox genes determine the form, number and evolution of repeating parts, such as the number and type of vertebrae in animals.
+One group of homeotic genes that turn out to be very helpful for understanding evolution is hox genes.
+Hox genes determine the form, number, and evolution of repeating parts, such as the number and type of vertebrae in animals.
 The role of hox genes is to specify positional identity in the embryo which will lead to corresponding structures in the adult.
-At least eight different Hox gene are critical for the development of different body segment in fruti flies (Drosophila; Fig 8).
-Hox genes also affect th orientation of segments such that the anterior-to-posterior orientation is maintained.
-Scientists have learned that hox genes are part of a “toolbox” of genes that can be shuffled and rearranged in order to create the diversity of species we find on the planet.
+For example, at least eight different Hox genes are critical for the development of different body segments in fruit flies (Drosophila; Fig 8).
+Hox genes also affect the orientation of segments such that the anterior-to-posterior orientation is maintained.
+Scientists have learned that hox genes are part of a “toolbox” of genes that can be shuffled and rearranged to create the diversity of species we find on the planet.

-When studying animal species, those animals with more simple body structures do not have as many hox genes as those species with more complex bodies.
+When studying animal species, we find animal species with more simple body structures do not have as many hox genes as those species with more complex bodies.
 For example, a mammal such as a mouse will have many more hox genes than a flatworm.
 Humans have over 200 homeotic genes, and out of that, 39 are hox genes.

 Figure 8: The hox genes arranged on a chromosome found in the fruit fly.
 Each box of color represents a gene, a section of DNA, that helps determine the body part on the fly highlighted in the same color.
 For example, the yellow hox gene “lab” will help to dictate the labial mouth part of the adult fly.
 Antonio Quesada Díaz, Public domain, via Wikimedia Commons